axiell/imu-api-perl/README.md

 >
 > * Because the aspect ratio has been maintained the image does not have the exact height and width specified.

-# 4) Maintaining State
+<h1 id="4-maintaining-state">Maintaining State</h1>

-One of the biggest drawbacks of the [earlier example](#-3.3.3\)-example) is that it fetches the full set of results at one time, which is impractical for large result sets.
+One of the biggest drawbacks of the [earlier example](#3-3-3-example) is that it fetches the full set of results at one time, which is impractical for large result sets.
 It is more practical to display a full set of results across multiple pages and allow the user to move forward or backward through the pages.

 This is simple in a conventional application where a connection to the separate server is maintained until the user terminates the application.
 In a web implementation however, this seemingly simple requirement involves a considerably higher level of complexity due to the stateless nature of web pages.
 One such complexity is that each time a new page of results is displayed, the initial search for the records must be re-executed.
 This is inconvenient for the web programmer and potentially slow for the user.